FAQs

 Nothing.
 There is no costs or payment after your death for BillWill to enact your instructions.

-You can change your Custodian at any time using your BillWill dashboard.
+You can change your Legacy Contact at any time from your BillWill dashboard.

 The executor of your estate is the person or organisation responsible for carrying out the instructions in your will after your death.
 This includes managing your assets, collecting any debts owed to you and paying any liabilities or expenses.
-You nominate an executor when you create a will and it is best practice to select your executor, if you have one, as your BillWill Custodian.
+You nominate an executor when you create a will and it is best practice to select your executor as your BillWill Legacy Contact.
 If you have not created a will and nominated an executor, we recommend undertaking this alongside setting up your BillWill.

-BillWill works with a number of estate lawyers and will-solution providers and can provide those options for you to explore as suits your circumstances.
+BillWill works with a number of estate lawyers and will-solution providers and can recommend options for you to explore as suits your circumstances.
 Please email enquiries@billwill.com.au to learn more.

 You can learn more about the role of an executor here.